empalmer/cleverly/README.md

 `cleverly` also works with continuous external variables, and can additionally cluster on the slope response:

-We first simulation data with a continuous external variable, stored in `sim_cont`, and then run the algorithm.
+We first simulate data with a continuous external variable, stored in `sim_cont`, and then run the algorithm.

 ``` r